It can be more beneficial in the long run to teach a person how to do something than to do that something for them.

-This phrase is at least 120 years old, as it can be found in writings from the mid to late 19th century.
-Sometime during the 1880s, a writer named Anne Isabella Thackeray Ritchie wrote the saying down in a novel of hers called Mrs. Dymond:
+This phrase is at least 120 years old, as it can be found in a book from the mid to late 19th century.
+A writer named Anne Isabella Thackeray Ritchie wrote the saying down in a novel of hers called Mrs. Dymond, published in 1885:

-Anne Ritchie is credited as the one who coined this phrase.
+Anne Ritchie (the writer quoted above) is credited as the one who coined this phrase.